 Our children's safety is our 1st priority.
-In order to keep your child protected, all volunteers and chaperones are required to complete the following:
+In order to keep your child protected, all volunteers are required to complete the following:

-• Live Scan
+Live Scan

+A Live Scan is a fingerprint scan.
 This is done by asking the school office for the required paperwork and then calling the Glenn County Office of Education and scheduling an appointment.
 There is a fee to do this which is the responsibility of the volunteer.
 If financial assistance is needed, please contact the school director.

-• TB Risk Assessment
+TB Risk Assessment